Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Experiments

-Another interesting test case consists of evaluating higher order polyharmonic operators.
+Our previous results reveal that optimizing the data instead of the operator constitutes an interesting alternative for image denoising.
+To further substantiate this idea, we now adapt the inpainting operator within the DbI framework.
+We consider biharmonic inpainting as a representative of a higher-order polyharmonic operator.

 It has been shown that the biharmonic operator can have quality advantages over homogeneous diffusion (i.e., the harmonic operator) in classical sparse inpainting~\cite{CRP14, GWWB08, SPMEWB14}.
 Biharmonic inpainting is given by the PDE